 The national anti-poverty charity’s website is home to a Benefits Calculator, a Grants Search and a host of information pages.
-Each year Turn2us give around £4m in charitable grants, which can be applied for online through the website.
+Each year Turn2us gives around £4m in charitable grants, which can be applied online through the website.

 Playlist for Life

-Playlist for Life is the UK’s leading music and dementia charity, and the website offers people with dementia (as well as carers, family, healthcare professionals, and community organisations) information and tips on all things related to personal playlists.
+Playlist for Life is the UK’s leading music and dementia charity.
+Their website offers people with dementia (as well as carers, family, healthcare professionals, and community organisations) information and tips on all things related to personal playlists.
 The site provides information on how to find the right music, using playlists properly, how to listen to playlists (i.e. which technology to use), and also the benefits of using personal playlists in the daily care of someone with dementia.